Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Equilibrium Strategy

-Note that the definitions of the functions $h(\cdot)$ and $H(\cdot)$ depend solely on the distribution of the random risk aversion ${\boldsymbol{R}}$.
-The representation \eqref{eq:localvola} shows that, at time $t$, the effects of three distinct factors on the risk exposure vector are cleanly separated: the instantaneous market opportunity $\lambda(t)$, the aggregate future market opportunities $\Lambda(t)$ over the remaining interval $(t,T)$, and the random risk aversion preference itself.
+Note that the functions $h(\cdot)$ and $H(\cdot)$ depend solely on the distribution of the RRA ${\boldsymbol{R}}$.
+The representation \eqref{eq:localvola} shows that, at time $t$, the effects of three distinct factors on the risk exposure vector are totally separated: the instantaneous market opportunity $\lambda(t)$, the aggregate future market opportunities $\Lambda(t)$ over the remaining interval $(t,T)$, and the RRA itself (represented by $h$ and $H$).